OFFICIAL RULES AND REGULATIONS OF THE CANADIAN ARM WRESTLING FEDERATION (REVISED September 2023)

 1.A competitor does not keep their arm and shoulder in a straight line and turning their head and shoulder in an opposite direction,

-2.A competitor who drops his shoulder below the level of the elbow pad on his losing side or centre line.
+2.A competitor who places his upper arm on a decline on his losing side or centre line.
 Centre in this instance is halfway between the hand pegs

 The following will result in a loss: